Democrats push to extend control of House for two more years | Times Leader

 As in 2018 when they grabbed House control, Democratic ads emphasized pledges to make health care more accessible, preserve coverage for pre-existing conditions and shield voters from Republicans out to terminate those requirements.
 Many Republicans say they want to dismantle Obama’s health care law while retaining its coverage for pre-existing conditions, but they’ve not presented a detailed proposal for doing that.

-The coronavirus pandemic, which has killed over 230,000 Americans and is worsening in nearly every state, has only amplified Democrats’ focus on health care. have also given Democrats political fodder.
+The pandemic has only amplified Democrats’ focus on health care. have also given Democrats political fodder.

-“This has pushed the fight to the health care battlefield, and that’s a great place for us,” said Democratic consultant Ian Russell.

-Another GOP disadvantage was that far more of their incumbents are already leaving Congress.
-Republicans were defending 35 open seats of lawmakers who didn’t seek reelection, resigned or lost party primaries.
+Another GOP disadvantage was that they were defending 35 open seats of lawmakers who didn’t seek reelection, resigned or lost party primaries.
 There were just 13 Democratic-held vacant seats caused by departures, including one death — Georgia Rep. John Lewis, the civil rights hero.

 This year’s House elections were projected to cost a record $7.3 billion in spending by candidates’ campaigns and outside groups, according to an estimate by the nonpartisan Center for Responsive Politics.
 By mid-October, candidates’ campaigns alone had reported raising $1.7 billion, another record.